-Accommodations should be based on observations and stated preferences by the student or parent/ guardian related to a student's testing needs that have been found to increase access during instruction and assessment.
+Accommodations should be based on observations and stated preferences by the student or parent/guardian related to a student's testing needs that have been found to increase access during instruction and assessment.
 Observations based on a student's interaction with the online testing platform can be made through the practice tests.
 A student's testing needs should be reviewed at least annually, and revised as appropriate, to reflect current education-related needs or preferences.

-- For students with disabilities, the IEP team or Section 504 plan coordinator will collect student information. - For ELLs, the educators responsible for selecting accommodations (or an English learner team, if available) will identify the accommodations for the student.

-- For ELLs with disabilities, the IEP, Section 504 plan, and ELL plan coordinators will make accommodations decisions. - For students without disabilities, and who are NOT ELLs, decisions will be made based on the student's education-related needs and preferences by a team, which may include the: - Student (as appropriate) - Parent/guardian - Student's primary educator in the assessed content area(s)
+- For students with disabilities, the IEP team or Section 504 plan coordinator will collect student information to populate the Student Accommodation Layout File. - For ELLs, the educators responsible for selecting accommodations (or an English learner team, if available) will identify the accommodations in the Student Accommodations Layout File. - For ELLs with disabilities, the IEP, Section 504 plan, and ELL plan coordinators will make accommodations decisions. - For students without disabilities, and who are NOT ELLs, accommodation decisions will be made based on the student's education-related needs and preferences by a team, which may include the: - Student (as appropriate) - Parent/guardian - Student's primary educator in the assessed content area(s)